Opened by Sir David Attenborough in 2016, Woodberry Wetlands is a thriving habitat for migratory birds and one of the Trust’s top visitor attractions.

 Tel: 020 7252 9186

-We manage over forty nature reserves across the capital, that cover a range of habitat types, including woodland, grassland and wetlands.
+We manage more than forty nature reserves across the capital including wide-ranging habitats such as woodland, grassland and wetlands

-Our work on these reserves aims to meet the Biodiversity Action Plan objectives as well as making them safe and enjoyable places to visit.
+Our work on these reserves aims to meet biodiversity objectives as well as making them safe and enjoyable places to visit.

-In addition, our volunteers and projects work on many other green spaces, such as nature reserves, community gardens and housing estates, in liaison with a range of partners, including social landlords, local authorities, community groups, and other conservation bodies.
+In addition, our volunteers and projects work on many other green spaces, including community gardens and housing estates, in collaboration with partners such as social landlords, local authorities, community groups, and other conservation bodies.